Austin – IT Specialist

-As she sat through these meetings, she could hardly pay attention, knowing that support questions about the new CRM were piling up in her queue.
+As she sat through these meetings, she could hardly pay attention, knowing that support questions about the new system were piling up in her queue.

 - For daily standups, the team has a weekly Slackbot reminder that triggers every day at 9am.